 Acland House is located at 85 Papanui Road.
 The hostel is governed by the Board of Trustees, supervised by the Principal and managed by the Director of Boarding.
 The boarding establishment compromises the original historic homestead and adjoining dormitory wings.
-There are places for 110 boarders from Year 9 to Year 13 and a further new two storey accommodation block is being built in 2023.
+There are places for 110 boarders from Year 9 to Year 13 and a further new two storey accommodation block is currently being built to increase the roll to 125 for 2024.